Foreigners swap bets on Japan's stock index for select shares

 Last week, foreign investors bought 75.1 billion yen of Japanese equities on a cash basis, the first net purchase since the week ended Dec.
 27 last year, according to the data.

-So far this year, IT systems provider NEC Corp and electronics maker Panasonic Corp are among the top gainers on the Nikkei 225.
+So far this year, IT systems provider NEC Corp (6701.T) and electronics maker Panasonic Corp (6752.T) are among the top gainers on the Nikkei 225.

-Another factor behind the shift into cash stocks from TOPIX futures is a type of arbitrage trade that takes advantage of discrepancies between the Nikkei 225 and the TOPIX index , some analysts said.
+Another factor behind the shift into cash stocks from TOPIX futures is a type of arbitrage trade that takes advantage of discrepancies between the Nikkei 225 .N225 and the TOPIX index .TOPX, some analysts said.

 Reporting by Stanley White; Additional reporting by Gaurav Dogra; Editing by Subhranshu Sahu